 Data concepts in Azure Machine Learning

-With Azure Machine Learning, you can bring data from a local machine or an existing cloud-based storage.
-In this article, you'll learn the main Azure Machine Learning data concepts.
+With Azure Machine Learning, you can import data from a local machine or an existing cloud-based storage resource.
+This article describes key Azure Machine Learning data concepts.

 A URI (storage location) can reference a file, a folder, or a data table.
 A machine learning job input and output definition requires one of the following three data types: